 2. How many churches in the Virginia Conference are seeking disaffiliation?

-On Saturday, October 29, 2022, there will be a Special Virginia Annual Conference called solely for the purpose of reviewing the requests from 10 churches seeking approval to disaffiliate from The United Methodist Church under ¶ 2553.
-This will be a "yes" or "no" vote only.
-Under governing church law, that is the only vote.
-The Virginia Conference currently is comprised of 1,121 churches.
+On Saturday, October 29, 2022, a Special Virginia Annual Conference was held and 10 churches seeking approval to disaffiliate from The United Methodist Church under ¶ 2553 were approved by the Virginia Annual Conference membership.